nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Delete a tutorial**

-1. User requests to list tutorials
+1. User requests to list tutorials.
-2. AddressBook shows list of tutorials
+2. SETA shows list of tutorials.
-3. User requests to delete a specific tutorial
+3. User requests to delete a specific tutorial.
-4. AddressBook deletes the tutorial
+4. SETA deletes the tutorial.

    Use case ends.